 Like all organizations, nonprofits use their websites to teach others about what they do and what they stand for.
 Ensure your organization’s website is the best it can be with these website nonprofit marketing ideas:

 - Start a blog.
-More and more organizations are taking advantage of content marketing.
 Keeping an up-to-date blog allows you to display news about your organization and industry with long-form, informative content.
 Writing blog content about nonprofit-related topics also establishes your organization as a reputable source of information in the field.

-- Invest time in good writing.
-Your nonprofit’s website could have tons of informational pages and blog articles, but if they don’t feature good quality writing, then they might actually be doing your organization a disservice.
-Take the time to make sure your copy is clear and concise.
-It’s always a good idea to break the text up with graphics wherever possible to help the reader follow along.
+As you create informational pages and blog articles for your nonprofit’s website, be sure to focus on quality content creation.
+Take the time to make sure your copy is clear and concise, and break the text up with graphics wherever possible to help the reader follow along.
 If you have the resources, hiring a qualified copywriting team will help to make sure the copy across your site is strong and cohesive.

 Social media is not only how people stay connected to their family and friends, but also to the companies and organizations they care about.
 With nearly every organization out there maintaining a social media presence, it’s important to understand how you can make yours stand out.
 Here’s what we suggest: